 - Age.
 The risk of preeclampsia is higher for very young pregnant women as well as pregnant women older than 40.

 - Race.
-Black women have a higher risk of developing preeclampsia than do white women or women who are Asian or Hispanic.
+Black women have a higher risk of developing preeclampsia than women of other races.

 - Obesity.
 The risk of preeclampsia is higher if you're obese.